Kowshik890/Learning_CI-CD/README.md

-# Learning CI/CD with Jenkins
+# Learning CI/CD using Jenkins

 ## CI/CD Pipeline
   * CI/CD nothing but a methodology which is used to automated the process.